MertDalbudak/rapidd/README.md

 - **Zero Boilerplate**: No need to write repetitive CRUD operations
 - **Type-Safe**: Leverages Prisma's type safety throughout your API
-- **Security First**: Built-in RLS policies ensure data access is controlled at the row level
+- **Security First**: Built-in ACL policies ensure data access is controlled at the row level
 - **Production Ready**: Includes rate limiting, error handling, and Redis caching out of the box
 - **Flexible**: Override or extend generated endpoints with custom logic when needed
 - **Fast Development**: Build complex APIs in a fraction of the time